LisaHolm/yoda_weather/README.md

 **To do -**

-- Make it run in a server w/ Sinatra
+- Push to heroku
 - Make some type of front end so that we can choose our city?

 **To done**

 - Make it auto-detect based on where you are?
+- Make it run in a server w/ Sinatra